 A quick right-click of the mouse and a look at the Source Code (aka Page Source) will confirm whether you have successfully hidden your site using flash.
 While viewing the source code, if you don’t see any of the text that appears on the website, you are on your way to not ranking in the search engines.

-Life Example: Similar to the hologram example, you see my beautiful home with the perfect front yard full of tulips and grass like a golf course, the white picket fence that practically jumps out at you, and the perfect pitcher of lemonade sitting next to the porch swing.
-You step forward to walk through my white picket fence and it feels like you’ve just walked into a gigantic curtain.
-Sure enough, what you thought was my home is just an enormous 3-D photo of my home.
-You’ve walked into a picture screen like something you would see on a movie set in Los Angeles.
+Life Example: Similar to the hologram example, you see my beautiful home with the perfect front yard full of tulips and grass like a golf course, the white picket fence that practically jumps out at you, and the ideal pitcher of lemonade sitting next to the porch swing.
+You step forward to walk through my white picket fence, and it feels like you’ve just walked into a large curtain.
+Sure enough, what you thought was my home is just a sizeable 3-D photo of my house.
+You’ve stepped into a picture screen like something you would see on a movie set in Los Angeles.
 Just like the images on a website, this 3-D picture has no real texture (no content for the search engines to crawl).